 - Animal bedding and feed manufacturing

-- Hemp block for residential and commercial building
+- Hemp Bloc for residential and commercial building

 - Cardboard and paper products

-We don’t have the luxury to postpone the legalization of hemp.
-The time is now to allow industrial hemp cultivation to help agriculture, the environment, and the economy!
+We don’t have the luxury to postpone the growth of hemp, the Cannabis Sativa L. plant.
+The time is now to fully embrace industrial hemp cultivation to help agriculture, the environment, and the economy!